seokgukim/mlua.nvim/README.md

 > - **Smart scanning** - Uses `fd`/`rg` when available for fast file discovery
 >
 > **Benchmark (500 file project):**
-> - Main branch: 15-30s to start LSP
+> - Former branch: 15-30s to start LSP
 > - Performance branch: ~0.1s to start LSP
 >
 > Recommended for any project with more than 10-20 `.mlua` files.